BorelEnzo/BorelEnzo.github.io/_posts/mutant/2023-08-06-mixed-code.markdown

 ---

 **TL;DR**
 A few experiments about mixed managed/unmanaged assemblies.
 To begin with, we start by presenting a C# programme that hides a part of its payload in an unmanaged C++ stub as `obj` file, and interact with.
 Loading it into `dnSpy` will show that part of the code is unmanaged and cannot be displayed properly.
-We take it one step further by removing the references to the managed code and changing the EXE entry point.
+We take it one step further by removing the references to the UNmanaged code and changing the EXE entry point.
 The programme then executes the unamanaged code and we leverage the power of `ICLRRuntimeHost` to get back to the C# part.
 Since there is no reference to the unmanaged code, `dnSpy` shows nothing but the C#.

 ## 0. Intro